ENDRA Life Sciences Announces - GuruFocus.com

-ENDRA+Life+Sciences+Inc. (Nasdaq: NDRA) (“ENDRA” or the “Company”), a pioneer of Thermo Acoustic Enhanced UltraSound (TAEUS®), announced today that it has priced an underwritten public offering of 3,750,000 shares of its common stock and warrants to purchase 1,875,000 shares of its common stock.
-The warrants are being sold at the rate of one warrant for every two shares of common stock and will be exercisable at a price per share of $1.40.
-The public offering price for each set of two shares of common stock and accompanying warrant to purchase one share of common stock is $2.41 per set of securities, yielding an effective price of $1.20 per share and $0.01 per warrant, for net proceeds of approximately $3.9 million after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+ENDRA+Life+Sciences+Inc. (Nasdaq: NDRA) (“ENDRA” or the “Company”), a pioneer of Thermo Acoustic Enhanced UltraSound (TAEUS®), announced today the closing of its previously announced underwritten public offering of 4,312,500 shares of its common stock and warrants to purchase 2,156,250 shares of its common stock, which included the exercise in full by the underwriter of its option to purchase 562,500 additional shares of ENDRA’s common stock and additional warrants to purchase 281,250 shares of common stock.
+The warrants were sold at the rate of one warrant for every two shares of common stock and are exercisable at a price per share of $1.40.
+The public offering price for each set of two shares of common stock and accompanying warrant to purchase one share of common stock was $2.41 per set of securities, yielding an effective price of $1.20 per share and $0.01 per warrant, for net proceeds of approximately $4.5 million after deducting the estimated underwriting discounts and commissions and estimated offering expenses.

-All of the securities in the underwritten public offering were sold by ENDRA.
-The Company has granted the underwriter a 30-day option to purchase additional shares of common stock and warrants to purchase shares of its common stock sold in the offering solely to cover over-allotments.

-The common stock and warrants to purchase common stock described above were offered by ENDRA pursuant to a registration statement (File No. 333-271003) previously filed with and subsequently declared effective by the Securities and Exchange Commission (the “SEC”).
-A preliminary prospectus supplement relating to the offering has been filed with the SEC and is available on the SEC's website at http%3A%2F%2Fwww.sec.gov.
-A final prospectus supplement describing the terms of the offering will filed with the SEC.
-Copies of the final prospectus supplement, and accompanying base prospectus relating to this offering, may be obtained from Newbridge Securities Corporation, Attn: Equity Syndicate Department, 1200 North Federal Highway, Suite 400, Boca Raton, FL 33432, email: [email protected], telephone: (877) 447-9625.
+The common stock and warrants to purchase common stock described above were offered by ENDRA pursuant to a registration statement (File Nos.
+333-271003 and 333-271483) previously filed with and subsequently declared effective by the Securities and Exchange Commission (the “SEC”).
+A final prospectus relating to the offering was filed with the SEC and is available on the SEC’s website at http%3A%2F%2Fwww.sec.gov.
+Copies of the final prospectus relating to this offering may be obtained from Newbridge Securities Corporation, Attn: Equity Syndicate Department, 1200 North Federal Highway, Suite 400, Boca Raton, FL 33432, email: [email protected], telephone: (877) 447-9625.

 This press release does not constitute an offer to sell, or the solicitation of an offer to buy, the shares of common stock or warrants, nor will there be any sale of the shares of common stock or warrants in any state or other jurisdiction in which such offer, solicitation or sale is not permitted.